RasaHQ/financial-demo/README.md

 You can test the bot on the test conversations by running  `rasa test`.
 This will run [end-to-end testing](https://rasa.com/docs/rasa/user-guide/testing-your-assistant/#end-to-end-testing) on the conversations in `tests/conversation_tests.md`.

 Note that if duckling is running when you do this, you'll probably see some "failures" because of entities; that's ok!
-Since duckling entities' extraction is not influenced by NLU training data, and since `time` entities' values depend on when the tests are being run, these have been left unannotated in the conversation tests.
+Since duckling entity extraction is not influenced by NLU training data, and since the values of `time` entities depend on when the tests are being run, these have been left unannotated in the conversation tests.

 ## Rasa X Deployment